Learn about the history of the Russian Formula 1 Grand Prix, which has been held at the Sochi Autodrom every year since 2014.

 - Sochi is one of eight cities to have hosted the Olympics and a Formula 1 Grand Prix; the others are Melbourne, Montreal, Barcelona and Mexico City (all current F1 cities), plus historic venues in Berlin (AVUS), Los Angeles (Long Beach), and Rio de Janeiro (Jacarepaqua).

 - Drivers starting from second and fourth in the Russian Grand Prix have never failed to score points in the race.

-- Eight different drivers have finished on the podium at the Russian Grand Prix.
-Lewis Hamilton has had the most top three appearances, with six.
+- Nine different drivers have finished on the podium at the Russian Grand Prix.
+Lewis Hamilton has had the most top three appearances, with seven.

 Russian Grand Prix Facts

 |Race first held

 |1:35.761, Lewis Hamilton (Mercedes, 2019)